 - Commenters should identify, with specificity, the regulation at issue, providing the Code of Federal Regulation (CFR) cite where available.

-- Commenters should provide, in as much detail as possible, an explanation why a regulation should be modified, streamlined, expanded, or repealed, as well as specific suggestions of ways the Department can better achieve its regulatory objectives.
+- Commenters should provide, in as much detail as possible, an explanation why a regulation should be modified, Start Printed Page 10762streamlined, expanded, or repealed, as well as specific suggestions of ways the Department can better achieve its regulatory objectives.

 - Commenters should provide specific data that document the costs, burdens, and benefits of existing requirements.
 Commenters might also address how DHS can best obtain and consider accurate, objective information and data about the costs, burdens, and benefits of existing regulations and whether there are existing sources of data that DHS can use to evaluate the post-promulgation effects of its regulations over time.